MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-handling-reordering-policies.md

 The system will ensure that the projected inventory at least reaches the reorder point level – in case the user has forgotten to specify a maximum inventory quantity.

 #### <a name="combines-with-order-modifiers"></a>Combines with Order Modifiers
-Depending on the setup, it may be best to combine the Maximum Quantity policy with order modifiers to ensure a minimum order quantity or round it to an integer number of purchase units of measure, or split it into more lots as defined by the maximum order quantity.
+Depending on the setup, it may be best to combine the Maximum Quantity policy with order modifiers to ensure a minimum order quantity or round it to an integer number of purchase units of measurement, or split it into more lots as defined by the maximum order quantity.

 ### <a name="combines-with-calendars"></a>Combines with Calendars
 Before suggesting a new supply order to meet a reorder point, the planning system checks if the order is scheduled for a non-working day, according to any calendars that are defined in the **Base Calendar Code** field in the **Company Information** and **Location Card** pages.